 THE LAWS OF BUSINESS (DENTISTRY)

-2. Whatever you sell now, won’t be there tomorrow.
+- Whatever you sell now, won’t be there tomorrow.
 Over the course of forty years, I have seen lots of changes in materials, systems, and clinical treatment.
 So much so that I would venture that there is not one system or clinical item I have not changed in the last few years.
 Too many of us learn a procedure, or system, and assume that they are done.
-If you are still doing amalgam fillings, you are fifteen years behind the technology you should embrace.
 There will never be a time when you actually arrive and don’t have to keep changing and learning.
 In fact, when you decide you are done with change, you’re done.
 You are finished.
 You can’t depend on what you knew or what you are learning now to carry you more than a couple of years.
-What you do today, will not be there tomorrow.
+What you do today, will not be relevant tomorrow.

 It’s as easy as one, two, three: Three paradigms that have described businesses for decades.
 When dentistry changed from needs based to wants based, we signed on to running our profession like a business.
 From this day forward it will all be about meeting the consumer’s needs in an ever-changing environment of insurance, corporations, and federal programs.

 PS.
 Don’t forget that we are seeking ideas for future articles.
 Let us know what interests you or what specific problems you are having.
 Thanks